KevinRoozrokh/twitter-react-js/README.md

 Version Notes //

 Version 1.00
-Built from scratch using Create-React-App
+Built from scratch using Create-React-App.
 Styling and icons were designed to match Twitter's newest UI as of April 20, 2021.

 Mouse over icons reveals menu name.